goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 3. **Performance**: Longformer achieves:

-   - State-of-the-art results on character-level language modeling (text8 and enwik8)
+   - State-of-the-art results on character-level Language Modeling (text8 and enwik8)
    - Outperforms RoBERTa on long document tasks
    - Sets new state-of-the-art results on WikiHop and TriviaQA